10.6 Communication and Customer Service Mastery

 Cue in the questionBest decision habit

-Angry patientAcknowledge, clarify, protect privacy, and offer policy-supported next steps.
+Angry patientAcknowledge, clarify, protect privacy, offer policy-supported next steps.

-Language barrierUse a qualified interpreter rather than informal translation.
+Language barrierUse a qualified interpreter, not informal translation.

 Team handoffGive identifiers, facts, urgency, action taken, and remaining need.